-Place two members (ASCHPM00 and APPCPM00) in SYS1.PARMLIB.
-These two members have startup parameters for the two applications that make up APPC/MVS; APPC, the base APPC support, and ASCH, the job scheduler that handles starting applications when incoming requests are received.
+The samples below show placement of two members (ASCHPM00 and APPCPM00) in SYS1.PARMLIB.
+These two members have startup parameters for the two applications that make up APPC/MVS; APPC, the base APPC- support, and ASCH, the job scheduler that handles starting applications when incoming requests are received.